chrisdalke/udacity-flying-car-nanodegree/README.md

 # udacity-flying-car-nanodegree

-Projects from the Udacity flying car nanodegree
+This repository holds my project and exercise implementations from the Udacity Flying Car Nanodegree.